An Introduction to the Christian Faith and the church

 "You", your joys and your sorrows, your memories and your ambitions, your sense of personal identity and free will, are in fact no more than the behaviour of a vast assembly of nerve cells and their associated molecules.

-This has become the unconsidered assumption of much contemporary culture.
-You may feel uneasy about this; indeed, think that it simply cannot be right.
+This 'philosophical materialism' or, Crick's case, 'scientism', has become the unconsidered assumption of much contemporary culture.
+You may feel uneasy about it; indeed, think that it simply cannot be right.

 Christianity is rational and consistent with science.
 The Christian church (the community of believers across all denominations) has centuries of experience of grappling with the deepest questions of meaning, value, purpose, and how we should live.
 Have a look.